chb50/Snake-Game/README.md

 #Installation
 Windows:

-This game was programmed using Python 3.4.2 and Pygame 1.9.2 for Windows 32 bit systems and Python version 3.2.
-There is no garuntee that this game will run for any other versions of Python and Pygame other than the versions previously stated.
-With that said, Python can be installed from https://www.python.org/downloads/ and pygame can be installed from http://www.pygame.org/download.shtml
+Python can be installed from [here] (https://www.python.org/downloads/) and pygame can be installed from [here] (http://www.pygame.org/download.shtml). once Python and Pygame is installed, this code can either be copied directly or pulled using the github GUI.

 Linux:

 Pygame can be installed from the terminal using the following command

 `sudo apt-get install python-pygame`